Rey810/from-the-mountain/src/pages/2020-08-05-post-two/index.md

 Each morning, I open my eyes and tell myself that I should probably not check my phone first thing in the morning.
 Such pure intentions...

-I then proceed to check my phone and blame my addiction to dopamine for my inability to control my impulses straight after an intentional thought aimed in the opposite direction.
+I then proceed to check my phone, blaming my uncontrolled impulses on my dopamine addiction, straight after an intentional thought aimed in the opposite direction.

 I then get out of bed, make some hot lemon water, come back to bed and practice mindfulness via [my favourite meditation app](https://www.wakingup.com/).